qtumproject/documents/en/Qtum-Wallet-Tutorial/README.md

 ![10  Split UTXOs for Address qtumd](https://user-images.githubusercontent.com/29760787/85331976-15689380-b4a5-11ea-91dd-187b6875f3b2.png)

 The command response shows that 1,300 QTUM were selected for splitting, in this case splitting into 12 UTXOs which can be seen with the txid on the Explorer.

-Larger wallets may need to adjust the "Maximum outputs" number for splitting.
-In the example above with the "Maximum outputs" field set to the default value of 100, the split operation will split giving 100 QTUM (minimum size) x 100 (Maximum outputs) = 10,000 of UTXO value.
-For addresses holding more value the "Maximum output" field could be set higher, to 500, or 1000.
-With the "Maximum outputs" field set to 1000 it can split up to 100,000 in UTXO value.
-Even bigger addresses could just repeat this split command set for 1000 Maximum outputs until the Split operation reports back that it has selected and split 0 coins.

 At this point, the qtumd wallet is ready for Super Staker operation with address qdMp2BNpwL6ZmMEQHfLV5wGNVgmPCuzd7d, and delegations can be monitored using the command: